camunda-community-hub/spring-zeebe/README.md

 * `failed`: The processing failed with some exception
 * `bpmn-error`: The processing completed by throwing an BpmnError (which means there was no technical problem)

-In a default setup, you can can enable metrics to be served via http:
+In a default setup, you can enable metrics to be served via http:

 ```yaml
 management: